 December 2013: At one level, this is great: I like the sloppiness, the sense of fun, the willingness to just enjoy themselves.
 But if you are looking for truly great covers, you will find virtually none here.
 This is a cover concert as a tribute, not as art.
 And the snob in me just can’t get around that.

 19. The Avett Brothers: Magpie and the Dandelion (6/10)

-What I said at the time: This is all very pleasant: the songs are decent and the aesthetic is pretty convincing.
-Read the rest of the review.
+This is all very pleasant: the songs are decent and the aesthetic is pretty convincing.

 December 2013: Another album I can’t figure out the buzz around; mildly diverting country and folk that is only “alt” in the vaguest sense of the word – in the sense, I guess, that it isn’t the horrible arena country or pop country being put out by Nashville as something supposedly “country.”
 The songs vary from decent to meh and I’m sure I would like it more if there were a few more good ones I could grab onto.
 But without enough great songs, and without an edge, I really don’t care.

 After Backspacer I was ready to give up.
 Most of my friends who like Pearl Jam were too.
 But then I heard “Mind Your Manners” and I was willing to give it a chance, as this sounded significantly more energized – and less obviously trendy – than the music from the previous album.

 So I finally found my way to it and all I can say is that, while at least some of it feels more energized than Backspacer, it again feels like lesser Pearl Jam, and not really worthy of much attention after I finish my usual three listens.
 Though there is the odd track to holds my attention, most of this feels repetitive – trying to relive older glories – or like unconvincing attempts at sounding modern – or “with it”, perhaps – like so much of Backspacer suffered from, though in this case there is more of the former than the latter.